jjwall/jjwall.github.io/poems/2025/one-more-kiss.md

 <i><b>“One More Kiss”</b></i>

-<i>Don’t look in my house for I will be exposed.
+Don’t look in my house for I will be exposed.

 My rooms are full of possessions that remind me of you.